demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Dev1A3-BetterVehicleControls/README.md

     - How many turbo boosts should you be able to have queued up at the same time?
 (Vanilla: 5)
 - Customisable Keybinds (via the keybind settings in the pause menu)
   - Vehicle Movement
+  - Jump/Boost
+    - This is the same as the vanilla - if you have any boost available then it boosts otherwise it jumps.
+  - Jump
+    - This allows you to jump even when you have boosts available.
   - Switching Gears
   - Manually Center Wheel
   - Headlights